ASE Technology Holding Co. Ltd. (ASX) upgraded Issued by Wall Street Gurus

 ASE Technology Holding Co.
-Ltd. (NYSE:ASX) went down by -1.20% from its latest closing price compared to the recent 1-year high of $9.62.
-The company’s stock price has collected 2.38% of gains in the last five trading sessions.
-Press Release reported on 09/09/21 that ASE Technology Holding Co., Ltd. Announces Monthly Net Revenues*
+Ltd. (NYSE:ASX) went down by -1.29% from its latest closing price compared to the recent 1-year high of $9.62.
+The company’s stock price has collected -8.08% of loss in the last five trading sessions.
+Press Release reported on 09/16/21 that ASE Receives Cisco 2021 Excellence in Technology Enablement Award

 Is It Worth Investing in ASE Technology Holding Co.
 Ltd. (NYSE :ASX) Right Now?